Measuring temporal entropies in experiments: Footprints of integrability in temporal entropies

-In panel (b) of \cref{fig:fourier_ana_2} we repeat a similar analysis by studying now the departure from integrability in the disordered phase at $g/J=1.5$.
-Here the situation is more complicated since it seems that the soft mode exists also in the non-integrable regime, since it initially survives to the increase of $h/J$.
-However, in the inset we show how the strength of such soft mode goes to zero exponentially as a function of $h/J$.
-As a result, already for $h/J=0.15$ representing $10\%$ of the total interaction, we the zero mode is significantly suppressed with respect to a finite mode that appears at around $\omega=5$.
-As a consequence the zero mode should be interpreted as the smoking gun of the proximity to integrability rather than as a feature of the non-integrable dynamics.
+We start characterizing the departure from the ferromagnetic phase due to $h$ in panel (a) of Fig.~\ref{fig:fourier_ana_2}.
+There we plot $\lambda(\omega)$ for $g/J=0.4 $ and various choices of $h/J$ encoded by different colors to track the behavior of the soft mode as integrability is broken.
+The soft mode is identified by a non-vanishing value of $\lambda(\omega)$ close to $\omega=0$.
+As $h/J$ is increased from zero, the soft mode quickly disappears.
+For finite $h/J$, the curves cluster towards a peak between $5 \leq \omega \leq 10$, signalling the absence of the soft mode.
+Our finite-precision data are consistent with $\lambda(\omega)$ vanishing as $\omega \to 0$ for all $h/J \neq 0$.
+While one could attribute this fact to the strong confinement of mesons at the specific non-integrable point we are considering of the Ising model, we have repeated the same analysis for $g/J =1.5$, where the confinement of mesons does not influence the dynamics after the quench ~\cite{kormos2017}.
+In panel (b) of Fig.~\ref{fig:fourier_ana_2}, we perform the same analysis in the disordered phase at $g/J = 1.5$.
+The situation here is more complex, as the soft mode persists in the non-integrable regime for small values of $h/J$.
+However, as shown in the inset, its strength decreases exponentially as a function of $h/J$ to zero.
+As a result, for $h/J=0.15$ representing $10\%$ of the total interaction, the zero mode is significantly suppressed with respect to a finite mode that appears at around $\omega=5$.
+Thus, the weak zero mode can be considered a signature of proximity to integrability rather than a feature of non-integrable dynamics.

-Our results are also robust to finite temperature of the initial state as depicted in panel (c) of Fig. \ref{fig:fourier_ana_2}.
-There we report the results of a similar analysis to the one leading to \cref{fig:fourier_ana_1} but now i) in the thermodynamic limit by starting from a thermal state and ii) at finite temperature.
-Different lines encode different values of the inverse temperature $\beta$, and compute again $\lambda(\omega)$ using Eq. \eqref{eq:lambda}.
-We clearly see that $\lambda(\omega)$ rapidly approaches a similar behavior to the one of the ground state as we increase $\beta$.

-For modest value of $\beta$, $\beta \simeq 1$ the soft mode already stabilizes in the integrable case and the peaks at finite frequency appears clearly in the non-integrable case.
-We attribute the stability of these results with respect to the finite temperature to the presence of a gap in the systems we are studying before coupling them.
-The robustness of our results to a finite temperature imply that they should be clearly observable in current experiments.

-An interpretation of the appearance of a soft mode for integrable dynamics can be given in terms of the fragility of integrability to the change of geometry and if correct would imply that what we are observing is generic and not restricted to the Ising model studied here.

-Integrability is indeed mostly restricted to one dimensional systems.
-Our quenches start with two decoupled replicas of the one dimensional system.
-They later couple them as a consequence of taking powers of the reduced transition matrices.
-This gives rise to an effective higher dimensional system along the cut with an extra dimension whose extent is given by the Rényi index $\alpha$.
-For example, the quench leading to the generalized purity starts with two decouple replicas but then couple them as if they were two rungs of a ladder.